Marsbitware/yumiko/README.md

 - Melt the threaded insert into the bottom plate by using a soldering iron (set to 200–250 °C).
 Gently heat the insert until it sinks into the hole and fuses with the plastic.

-- Finally, secure the bottom cover to the main enclosure using two M2 screws.
+- Finally, secure the bottom cover to the main enclosure using four M2 screws.
 ---

 ## Quick Installation